 The study concluded that ashwagandha-induced liver injury typically manifests as cholestatic, accompanied by severe jaundice and pruritus.
 Liver function tests returned to normal within 1 to 5 months after discontinuing ashwagandha use.

-Another study in 2021 by Weber et al. presented a case involving a 40-year-old man who experienced acute liver injury after consuming ashwagandha extract (500 mg) for a year and Ashwagandha Now (450 mg, Now Foods) for an additional 20 days.
+In another study in 2021 by Weber et al. presented a case involving a 40-year-old man who experienced acute liver injury after consuming ashwagandha extract (500 mg) for a year and Ashwagandha Now (450 mg, Now Foods) for an additional 20 days.
 The report documented the development of jaundice, pruritus, and an elevation of transaminase levels following ashwagandha consumption.

 Ashwagandha: Liver-related injuries